 But in a mom’s reality, it probably looks more like this:

 Or, it might look even more like this.

 That’s totally OK!
 We need to let go of that perfect image of zen and realize that we can find a little moment of peace anywhere as long as we know how to do it.

 There are so many different ways that you can find some calm in your daily…

 Catherine O'Brien Interviewed on Mom & Mind Podcast

 Earlier this month, Catherine O'Brien, LMFT was interviewed by Katayune Kaeni, Psy.D. for the "Mom & Mind Podcast".

-In the interview, Catherine talks about how she found her true passion in her work, how she supports both moms and dads during the transition into parenthood, and her special affinity fora all moms regardless of the differences in experience or technique.
-Catherine shares the importance of maintaining connection to your partner during this transition and highlights that there…
+In the interview, Catherine talks about how she found her true passion in her work, how she supports both moms and dads during the transition into parenthood, and her special affinity for all moms regardless of the differences in experience or technique.
+Catherine shares the importance of maintaining the connection to your partner during this transition and highlights that the…

 10 Questions Answered About Being a Therapist, feature on PsychCentral